PoseDiffusion: Solving Pose Estimation via Diffusion-aided Bundle Adjustment: Experiments

 In \cref{tab:nerf_co3dv2}, our method outperforms \method{COLMAP+SPSG}, demonstrating the better suitability of our predicted cameras for NVS.
 Moreover, \method{Ours + GT Focal Length}, which replaces the predicted focal lengths with the ground truth, is perfectly on par with \method{Ours}, signifying the reliability of our intrinsics. \cref{fig:nvs_qual} provides the qualitative comparison.

 \paragraph{Execution time.} Our method without GGS typically takes around 1 second for inference on a sequence of 20 frames, and enabling GGS increases the execution time to 60-90 seconds.
 GGS is currently unoptimized (a simple \textit{for} loop in Python), compared to common C++ implementations for SfM methods which can be adopted here.
-It has significant speed-up potential.